Skip to main content

 Getting Started Guide: NFO

-This Guide provides step-by-step instructions for installing and configuring a basic deployment of NetFlow Optimizer.
-You'll learn how to set up flow data inputs, outputs, and configure NFO Modules to process your flow data effectively.
+This guide will walk you through the essential steps to get NFO up and running, enabling you to monitor and analyze your network traffic.
+You'll learn how to set up flow data inputs, outputs to various destinations, and configure NFO Modules to process your flow data effectively.

 These are the minimum requirements for an NFO deployment (virtual machine or physical server):